-4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary
+3.10 Symptoms of overdose (and where applicable, emergency procedures and antidotes)

 Isoflurane overdose may result in profound respiratory depression.
-Therefore, respiration must be monitored closely and supported when necessary with supplementary oxygen and / or assisted ventilation.
+Therefore, respiration must be monitored closely and supported when necessary with supplementary oxygen and/ or assisted ventilation.

 In cases of severe cardiopulmonary depression, administration of isoflurane should be discontinued, the breathing circuit should be flushed with oxygen, the existence of a patent airway ensured, and assisted or controlled ventilation with pure oxygen initiated.
 Cardiovascular depression should be treated with plasma expanders, pressor agents, antiarrhythmic agents or other appropriate techniques.